u1i/apigeek.net/README.md

 ### Short Jokes via DNS

 Not the most visual hack, built just to make a point.
 You could have an API that you query over DNS/UDP with short TTL using TXT records.
-Try this: `dig sj.sotong.io TXT +short` and you'll get a short joke (base64 encoded)
+Try this: `dig sj.sotong.io TXT +short` and you'll get a short joke (base64 encoded)!

 ### Spotify: Analyze Playlist